bhargavvc/topics/data-handling/data-analytical-skills.md

 ![alt text](data-analytical-skills.png)

-Here’s a **comprehensive breakdown of each data analytical skill**, explained with examples, tools, and step-by-step mastery paths.
+**comprehensive breakdown of each data analytical skill**, explained with examples, tools, and step-by-step mastery paths.
 This detailed guide will help you understand the concepts, implement them practically, and master their applications.

 ---